Analyzing Delphax Technologies (OTCMKTS:DLPX) & voxeljet (NASDAQ:VJET)

-Delphax Technologies (OTCMKTS:DLPX) and voxeljet (NASDAQ:VJET) are both industrial products companies, but which is the better stock?
-We will compare the two companies based on the strength of their institutional ownership, risk, analyst recommendations, valuation, profitability, earnings and dividends.
+Delphax Technologies (OTCMKTS:DLPX) and voxeljet (NASDAQ:VJET) are both industrial products companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their analyst recommendations, dividends, earnings, profitability, valuation, institutional ownership and risk.

-Delphax Technologies has a beta of 2, meaning that its stock price is 100% more volatile than the S&P 500.
-Comparatively, voxeljet has a beta of 2.46, meaning that its stock price is 146% more volatile than the S&P 500.

-This is a breakdown of current ratings for Delphax Technologies and voxeljet, as reported by MarketBeat.com.
+This is a summary of current ratings for Delphax Technologies and voxeljet, as reported by MarketBeat.com.

 |Sell Ratings